huguesfontenelle/GeneBigData/README.md

 There is also a site where you can download R tutorials that will run within your local R environment.
 Take a look at Swirl http://swirlstats.com/

 The Statistics with R from Duke University is a new Coursera offering and includes both Bayesian and frequentist statistics instruction.
 But the coverage of R is not as gentile as that given by John Hopkins (for instance, the first R assignment throws you directly into Knitr without so much as brief overview of how Knitr works).
 I'm taking it now mostly for the coverage of the Bayesian approach.

+DataCamp https://www.datacamp.com/ has some R offerings https://www.datacamp.com/

+PluralSight https://www.pluralsight.com/ has some R classes (and offers a 10 day free trial as well)